gabrielepompa88/pyBlackScholesAnalytics/README.md

 The package has been developed as a spin-off project of the ["IT for Business and Finance"](https://github.com/gabrielepompa88/IT-For-Business-And-Finance-2019-20) class held at the University of Siena for the Master degree in Finance in 2020.

 [**pyBlackScholesAnalytics**](https://github.com/gabrielepompa88/pyBlackScholesAnalytics) places itself in the middle between the coding style and level of a master student and that required for a junior quant at an investment bank.
 The aim is to address the gap between the two providing a playground for students to master financial concepts related to options and option strategies and implementing a dedicated comprehensive object-oriented architecture.
+The package itself tries to follow the style guide for Python code [PEP8](https://www.python.org/dev/peps/pep-0008/).
+Intentional as well as unintentional departures from this style may occur in code.
+I'd like to thank in advance anyone who will make me aware of possible improvements in style and clarity of code.

 # Components <a name="Components"></a>